I have a young student with cerebral palsy. Singing is a real struggle for her because she is very tight and tense in certain areas of her body.

 1) Sing an 8 bar passage of your favorite song in your “best voice.”
 Pick a section of music that requires some energy, if possible.

 2) Sing that same 8 bar passage several times through the straw, using steady, even bubbles as described above.
-Do not articulate or produce choppy airflow.
+Do not articulate or create choppy airflow.
 Repeat the passage as many times as needed to straw-sing for a full 2 minutes.

 3) Sing the 8 bar passage again in your “best” voice.